 Economic geography can be found in different areas of the library's collections.
 The main 2 areas include the call number range HF 1021 through HF 1027 (general information) and HC 94 through HC 1085.2 (specific countries and regions).
 These ranges can be found on Berry Level 3.

 Articles and other writings about Economic Geography can be found in many publications.
 Our collection includes several journals which look at Economic Geography.
 To find them, you can do the following subject search in the online catalog : "economic geography periodicals."
 However, more titles are listed under the search for "human geography periodicals."
-Below is a short list of some of the journal titles we have in our Library's collection.
-Or you can use the SUMMON link to search for articles.
+Or you can use the search box at the top of the page.

 Want an easy way to keep up with the journal literature for all facets of Geography?
 And you use a mobile device?
 You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's you can download and read the articles you want.